EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/full_build.md

 ## This page will contain a step-by-step assembly guide

+This guide provides a walkthrough on the assembly of a **wireless** eye tracking.

+Nevertheless, it's worth noting that these instructions are also mostly applicable to those who are using wired trackers.

 ## Step 1: Make sure your have read the [Things to know before you start](https://docs.eyetrackvr.dev/getting_started/things_to_know) guide

 This will give you a basic overview of the project's status and what to expect currently.